LHNCBC/metamaplite-rest/README.md

     mvn package

+The command above will generate a war file suitable for loading into a servlet engine such as Apache Tomcat or Jetty.

 ## Development Directory Organization

 Below is a pictorial representation of a possible directory organization for a servlet containing MetaMapLite.
-The main properties file "metamaplite.properties" resides in the "config" directory.
-The inverted file indexes used by MetaMapLite reside in the "ivf" directory.
+The main properties file 'metamaplite.properties' resides in the 'config' directory.
+The inverted file indexes used by MetaMapLite reside in the 'ivf' directory.
 The opennlp models reside in data/models directory.

      sample-webapp/